netrisai/docs/sandbox/Sandbox9/configurations.rst

 You will see replies in the form of "**64 bytes from 1.1.1.1: icmp_seq=1 ttl=62 time=1.10 ms**" indicating proper communication with the public **1.1.1.1** IP address.

-If you are interested in learning how to create a NAT services yourself, please refer to the step-by-step instructions in the "**NAT (Network Address Translation)**" section below.
+If you are interested in learning how to create a NAT services yourself, please refer to the step-by-step instructions in the :ref:`"NAT (Network Address Translation)"<nat>` section in the in the :ref:`"Learn by Creating Services"<learn_by_doing>` document.

 ACL (Access Control List) Example
 =================================